 The batch experiments with small circular meshes (ø 5.5 cm) were carried out in 250 mL Pyrex glass beakers (internal diameter 7 cm) using a magnetic stirrer (IKA, RT15) with a stirring rate of 550 rpm.
 The meshes were placed on top of each other and separated by 2-mm-thick silicone rubber rings.
 The temperature was kept at 32 ± 1 °C by using a recirculation cooler (Julabo, FL300).
 This temperature is a simulation for the temperature of the system subjected to solar light.
 Working solutions of HA were prepared from a 1,000 mg·L−1 stock solution of HA sodium salt (Sigma Aldrich).
 The HA sodium salt was dissolved in aerated deionized water and filtered through a 0.45 μm syringe-driven filter unit (Millex) to remove suspended solids (0.03 g·L−1).

-The schematic view of the fixed-bed photocatalytic reactor is presented in the Supplementary Data (Figure S1).
+The schematic view of the fixed-bed photocatalytic reactor is presented in the Supplementary Data (Figure S1), available with the online version of this paper.
 The body of the reactor was made of Perspex and the cover was 4-mm-thick borosilicate glass.
 UV solar light (300–400 nm) transmission of this cover, measured by Xenocal UV-sensor (Atlas), was 92.9%.
 Four mesh layers (32 cm × 19 cm) were placed in the reactor, separated by 2-mm-thick silicone rubber spacers.
 Water recirculated and entered into the reactor from the short side (19 cm width) by a peristaltic pump (Minipuls 3, Gilson) with a maximum flow rate of 200 mL·min−1, corresponding to a hydraulic retention time through the reactor of 3.25 min.
 These conditions showed that there were no dead zones in the reactor with a good mixing as clarified by the color injection method.
 This method showed that mixing occurred within 10 s, which is a very short time compared with the reaction retention time of about 1 hour.
 Mixing of outlet water was done in a separate container by a magnetic stirrer.
 In the flat plate reactor experiment, the flat plate of 32 cm × 19 cm coated with TiO2 was placed instead of mesh layers.
 The chamber of a SUNTEST XXL+ (Atlas) equipped with three Xenon lamps irradiating solar light (65 J·m−2·s−1 intensity in the range of 300–400 nm) was used for both systems.

 Adsorption experiments of HA in the dark